Antoine Barraque

-Antoine Barraque (born April 15, 1773 – October 29, 1858), also known as Antoine Barraque Sr., was a French Indian trader who founded New Gascony, Arkansas.
+Antoine Barraque (April 15, 1773 – October 29, 1858), also known as Antoine Barraque Sr., was a French Indian trader who founded New Gascony, Arkansas.

-Biography
+Early life

 Barraque was born in France, on April 15, 1773.
 A veteran of Napoleon's Old Guard, he emigrated from France to the United States in 1816.

+Career

-After emigrating, he worked in the Indian trade at Arkansas Post and New Gascony, Arkansas.
+After emigrating, Barraque worked in the Indian trade at Arkansas Post and New Gascony, Arkansas.
 Barraque, who was fimiliar with the Quapaw Nation and married to a local Franco-American woman related to them, led the tribe to their new home in 1826 on lands given them by the Caddo on the Bayou Treache of Red River pursuant to the Treaty of 1824.
 He later served as the postmaster of New Gascony and Plum Bayou, Arkansas.
-He was a business associate of Frederick Notrebe.
+Barraque was a business associate of Frederick Notrebe.

+Death

 Barraque died on October 29, 1858, in Jefferson County, Arkansas, at the age of 85.